SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 3. Generate a Patient Ticket:
  - The app provides the patient with a ticket using patients details:
  - Patient Details: Patient Name, Patient DOB (Age), Patient Contact, Symptoms, Medications/Allergies, Patient Location.
+  - QR Code: This can be scanned to directly load all the patient details previously entered into the system.
   - Site Code: The identifier for the recommended site.
   - Site Type: Specifies the type of site (e.g., ED, MIU).
   - Site Location: Address of the Site.